Charliemiz/AI-Trends-Intelligence-Platform/README.md

 │   │   └── ...
 │   ├── .env              # Environment variables (not in repo)
 │   └── package.json
-├── requirements.txt      # Python dependencies
 └── venv/                 # Virtual environment (not in repo)
 ```

-## Contributing

-1. Create a new branch for your feature
-2. Make your changes
-3. Test locally
-4. Submit a pull request